Shokooh Mirzadegi: Career

-She has also published numerous articles on literary and social subjects during her time in the United Kingdom and, now, the USA, and has widely travelled and lectured on literary and socio-feminist subjects.
+She has also published numerous articles on literary and social subjects during her time in the United Kingdom and, now, the US, and has widely travelled and lectured on literary and socio-feminist subjects.

-She and her husband, Esmail Nooriala, immigrated to the United States in 1995, where between 2001 and 2005 they produced and hosted two weekly television programs, Kārgāh-e Andisheh (کارگاه انديشه - The Thought Workshop) and Bar Miz-e Tashrih (بر ميز تشريح - On the Operating Table).
+She and her husband, Esmail Nooriala, immigrated to the United States in 1995, where between 2001 and 2005 they produced and hosted two weekly television programs, Kārgāh-e Andisheh (کارگاه انديشه – The Thought Workshop) and Bar Miz-e Tashrih (بر ميز تشريح – On the Operating Table).
 The main emphasis of these programs were on subjects related to women, human rights and political prisoners.
 The programs were broadcast via satellite and reached the entire globe, including Iran.

-In August 2005, on finding that when Sivand Dam in the Fars Province, Iran, became operational, the archaeological sites of the Pasargadae Plains would be inundated, she, together with another individual, founded the International Committee to Save the Archaeological Sites of the Pasargadae Plains, and has since then supervised the activities of its international branches.
+In August 2005, on finding that when Sivand Dam in the Fars province, Iran, became operational, the archaeological sites of the Pasargadae Plains would be inundated, she, together with another individual, founded the International Committee to Save the Archaeological Sites of the Pasargadae Plains, and has since then supervised the activities of its international branches.